TApicella/TApicella.github.io/README.md

 # TApicella.github.io
 My personal site

-Check out [my code exercises](http://TApicella.github.io/exercises/index.html) to see interactive demos of some code I've done
+Check out [my code exercises](http://TApicella.github.io/exercises/index.html) to see interactive demos of some code I've done, and [Avenengers data](http://tapicella.github.io/d3_demo/index.html) to see a linked chart/table made using React and D3.